narcs/steelconnect-dialogflow/README.md

 <!-- Adding this here because I think it'll be useful for future peeps -->
 # Known Bugs And Limitations
-* Newline characters are not rendered in dialogflow E.g. In the code, we may have something like:
+* Newline characters are not rendered in Dialogflow Web Demo E.g. In the code, we may have something like:
   ```
     speech = "First Name: Rick, \nLast Name: Rolling, \nFavourite Pokemon: Magikarp"